-&lt;sup>24 This return denotes an average return calculated by dividing the dividends paid during the trailing twelve months as at 30 December 2016 divided by the share price at 30 December 2016.
+27 This return denotes an average return calculated by the dividends paid during the trailing twelve months as at 30 December 2017 divided by the share price at 29 December 2017.
+This is an Alternative Performance Measure as defined on page 116.